tymbaca/wikigraph/README.md

 `<Crlt-c>`.
 Program will wait until all workers will parse and save their results and only then exits.

-**Rate limiter**.
+**Rate Limiter**.
 Program uses internal http client with rate limiting by default set to 20 RPS (it's hardcoded).
 I found this rate most optimal.
 If you get `429 Too Many Requests` then just wait a bit and try again.
 Or you can can change the rate (in `cmd/wikigraph/main.go`) in code and recompile the program.
 I'm too lazy to add RPS flag (just look at how I handle cli arguments in main.go lol).

+**Worker Pool**.
+Program uses a pool of workers parallelize parsing workload.

+**Job Queueing**.
+Every fetched child link is pushed to the job queue with PENDING status, so later on another worker can grab it, parse it and produce more child articles.
+Job queue is basically an `article` table in SQLite DB, you can explore it with any suitable DB client.
+If program exits, you still have all the queue in database, so you can restart easely.

 ## Language support
 Program was tested with English, Russian and [Wolof](https://en.wikipedia.org/wiki/Wolof_language) Wikipedia.